SAP-samples/btp-ai-sustainability-bootcamp/src/sustainable-smart-factory-app/README.md

 ### **Step 3:** Deploy the `SAP HANA Artifacts` (required for the app) in your SAP BTP HANA Cloud as a `SAP HANA HDI Container`.

-> (Optional) For development & testing purposes, you may also utilise SQLite to run the DB locally in your workstation
+> (Optional) For development & testing purposes, you may also utilise SQLite as persistency in your local workstation.
+You may toggle to/fro sql > hana, if you like.

 <p></p>
 <details>